gcdengansto/inspy/README.rst

         :target: https://codecov.io/gh/inspy/inspy

 inspy is a python library with commonly used tools for neutron scattering measurements, primarily for Triple Axis Spectrometer data, but easily applied to other types of data, including some *reduced* Time of Flight data.
-Below is a non-exhaustive list of Neutronpy's features:
+Below is a non-exhaustive list of inspy's features:

     * Triple Axis Spectrometer resolution function calculation (Translated from ResLib), including
         * Resolution ellipses